NATIONAL PRISON RADIO

 National Prison Radio has long been a vital voice within UK prisons, offering education, support, and hope to those serving sentences.
 When they launched their first public-facing podcast, Life After Prison, the challenge was to take that same spirit of honesty and connection beyond the prison walls and into the wider world.

 I was commissioned not just to document the launch but to help shape the visual identity of the series.
 Working closely with the team, I developed a lighting style that reflected the mix of realism and optimism at the heart of the project.
-The portraits balance grit with warmth—capturing the authenticity of lived experience while pointing toward the possibilities of a fresh start.
+The portraits balance grit with warmth - capturing the authenticity of lived experience while pointing toward the possibilities of a fresh start.
+The resulting images became central to the podcast’s branding and promotional campaign, setting the visual tone for how Life After Prison was received by the public and the press.
+By capturing both the raw energy of the presenters and the intimacy of their conversations, the photography helped establish a strong identity for this new chapter in National Prison Radio’s work.

 For me, this project underlines the value of being involved early in the creative process.
-By helping to shape not only the shoot but also the overall look and feel of the campaign, I was able to ensure the visuals truly reflected the podcast’s mission: to show that life after prison is not only possible, but full of potential.
+By helping to shape not only the shoot but also the overall look and feel of the campaign, I was able to ensure the visuals truly reflected the podcast’s mission: to show that life after prison, is not only possible, but full of potential.

-However you want to capture your project.
-Lets chat.
+However you want to capture your project - let’s chat.